galbh/django-react/README.md

 ## IMPORTANT

-- If serving this application from a non windows server (heroku for example) make sure to remove `pywin32` from Pipfile.
-- Change ENVIRONMENT variable in settings/base.py to ENVIRONMENT['production'] before deploying to production.
 - Before running install.py make sure to create .env file in the root directory.
     * here's a [link](https://github.com/galbh/dotfiles/blob/master/.env) to an example .env file.
     * All variables are required for production environment.